 Another thing that inspired me was that I had encouragement from my English, Creative Writing, and my science (yes, science) teachers.

 Also my mother thought everything I wrote was wonderful.
+That helped tremendously.

 When I'm not writing, I love to read, go to the theater, and putter in the garden.